PLBU/Akademis-App/README.md

   ```
     npx react-native start
   ```
- * Running the app in Physical Device or Emulator <br/>
+* Running the app in Physical Device or Emulator (Open the terminal from the root of this project directory):<br/>
  (If using physical device, make sure your device is already on developer mode and allowed the usb debugging pop-up) <br/>
- (Open the terminal from the root of this project directory)
   ```
     npx react-native run-android
   ```